ysoftwareab/yplatform/doc/style-maxlen.md

 # Maximum line length

-We follow a hard line wrapping at 120 characters, and soft line wrapping at 80 characters.
+We follow a hard line wrapping at 120 cpl (characters per line), and soft line wrapping at 80 cpl.

-What this means is that editors should show two rulers at 80, and respectively 120 characters, and that we try not to reach the first ruler, but that it is fine to go up to the second ruler, if/when needed.
+What this means is that editors should show two rulers at 80, and respectively 120 cpl, and that we try not to reach the first ruler, but that it is fine to go up to the second ruler, if/when needed.

-In very very rare cases e.g. regular expressions, we need/want to go above 120 characters, and that's fine.
+In very very rare cases e.g. regular expressions, we need/want to go above 120 cpl, and that's fine.
 Just append a comment to the end of the line to please the editorconfig-checker e.g. `# editorconfig-checker-disable-line` or `// editorconfig-checker-disable-line`.
 There are less than 50 instances of such exceptions as of 2021-08-18.
 Very very few that is.